 The year started very well for Seat, as Toni Gardemeister surprised everybody by fighting for a podium position in his only second experience in Monte Carlo.
 He started the last day in the third position, to end up in a brilliant fourth, right behind Juha Kankkunen.

 The experience the team acquired in the last two years in Africa, together with the experimented driving of Auriol, paid off in the Rally Safari.
-The French driver set the best time in the first stage, allowing Seat to lead a rally of the World Championship for the first time ever.
-His final third position made grow the expectations of the Spanish team for the rest of the season.
+Again, the Spanish team prepared the event in the South of France and in Kenya, all coordinated by Roger Estrada.
+Auriol set the best time in the first stage, allowing Seat to lead a rally of the World Championship for the first time ever.
+His final third position made increase the expectations of the Spanish team for the rest of the season.

 The material the bumper was made was modified, to make it more resistant to rough terrains.
 As in 1999, the intention was to test the car in a local Finn rally (Exide Ralli in this case), but Gardemeister destroyed the only car available some days before while testing, and the car could not be aligned until the Rally Finland.